 Planning a weekend camping trip with a young child (or more than one) can be a real challenge, as we know.
 So when we set out to take a multiple-month road trip across the country, our tripathalas (the region of the brain devoted to travel) went into overdrive for several weeks.
 How can we possibly do this?
 We can’t just take a tent and some toys!
 We actually have to keep another human being alive!
-We have to think about the number of diapers we need (we’re still in the process of potty training), the amount of snacks to take, how and what we would cook, what the weather would be like, and so on.
+We have to think about the number of diapers we need (we’re still in the process of potty training), the amount of snacks to take, which sleeping bag, how and what we would cook, what the weather would be like, and so on.

 And then even more issues came up, such as how we would fit all of this stuff into our car.